breadcat/blog.minskio.co.uk/content/quotes.md

 >If you were any simpler you'd have to be watered every day

 >If you're not turned on to politics, politics will turn on you <!-- ralph nader -->

->I'm bleeding, making me the victor <!-- kung pow -->

->I'm not a real doctor, But I am a real worm <!-- they might be giants -->

->I'm not complaining, I'm just explaining <!-- austin mcconnell -->

->I'm not giving my name to a machine <!-- futurama -->

->I'm not superstitious, but I am a little stitious. <!-- the office -->

 >In Scotland the forbidden fruit is fruit. <!-- Gary Delaney -->